typeclasses/partial-semigroup/README.md

 ## Property testing

-The `partial-semigroup-test` package provides a [hedgehog](https://hackage.haskell.org/package/hedgehog) property that you can use to verify the associativity axiom for `PartialSemigroup` instances.
+The `partial-semigroup-hedgehog` package provides a [hedgehog](https://hackage.haskell.org/package/hedgehog) property that you can use to verify the associativity axiom for `PartialSemigroup` instances.

+The `partial-semigroup-test` package aggregates all of the test packages (although at the moment there is only one, so this package is rather superfluous).